Minyus/optkeras/README.md

-# optkeras
+# OptKeras

-OptKeras: Wrapper of Optuna and Keras to optimize hyperparameters of Deep Learning models
+A Python wrapper around Optuna and Keras to optimize hyperparameters of Deep Learning models

 ### What is Optuna?